 Aspen Entrepreneurial Institute

 The Aspen Entrepreneurial Institute (AEI) has developed the only program in the nation that is a wholly sequenced, year-long curriculum that incorporates economics, personal financial literacy, organizational leadership, and entrepreneurship for Kindergarten - 8th Grade students.
-Your students will be exposed to a wide variety of life long financial skills that they can take into the world for their personal saving and to contribute to the greater world.
+Your students will be exposed to a wide variety of lifelong financial skills that they can take into the world for their personal savings and to contribute to the greater world.

 By the time a student graduates from Aspen Academy, he/she will understand the following factors in financial literacy:

-- Students will also understand principles of personal money management including budgeting and managing accounts.
+- Students will understand principles of personal money management including budgeting and managing accounts.